camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 = Acknowledgments

-We would like to thank Oliver Hunt for his review from an ARM64e security perspective, Jens Maurer for wording assistance, and the P2786 authors for valuable feedback.
+We would like to thank Oliver Hunt for his review from an ARM64e security perspective, Jens Maurer for wording assistance, the P2786 authors for valuable feedback, and Jacob Lifshay for minor fixes.

 #bibliography("references.yml", style: "ieee")